 -

 Comparative Analysis: Compare pre-adjustment data with post-adjustment data to identify clear trends and patterns.
-This helps to establish a causal relationship between the adjustments and the observed outcomes.
-Ensure that the comparison accounts for potential confounding variables that may influence the results.
+This helps to establish a causal relationship between the adjustments and the observed outcomes. check that the comparison accounts for potential confounding variables that may influence the results.

 -